True confession here, as a child I despised the asparagus my mother served.

 - 1 teaspoon of fresh mint, chopped or cut in a chiffonade*

-1 Heat the oil in a wide sauté or frying pan on medium-high.
-When the oil is hot, add the asparagus and sprinkle with salt and pepper to taste, cooking for about 5 minutes until fragrant.
+Heat the oil in a wide sauté or frying pan on medium-high.
+When the oil is hot, add the asparagus and sprinkle with salt and pepper to taste, cooking for about 5-6 minutes until just cooked through, but still with some firmness.